maccimac/fullstack-js--angular/README.md

 #### Checkout
 Route: [`/checkout`]
-- Shows quicks summary of orders.
-Updating is no longer possible here
+- Shows quicks summary of orders; Updating is no longer possible here
 - Allows for input of user details
 - Uses form verification
 - Has warning for invalid values